unbxd/search-JS-library/docs/Events.md

 This section documents the different events fired by the Unbxd Library that you can use to perform **custom actions**.
 The **onEvent** config function is used to catch these events

 {: .note }
-> Note: All events are async, and can be caught in the config callback function `onEvent`.
+> All events are async, and can be caught in the config callback function `onEvent`.

 ## BEFORE_API_CALL
 Fired right before the search api is called